-Not located in mainstream Mussoorie, the Benog Wildlife Sanctuary is about eleven kilometers from Library Point but still a must-visit especially for those who are interested in bird-watching.
-Of course the flora and the fauna, with lovely pines, old-cedar trees and many medicinal plants growing in abundance is also a good reason to explore the sanctuary.
-Apart from birds such as The White Capped Water Redstart and the Red Billed Blue Magpie, there’s also animal species such as panther, leopard, deer, bear and Himalayan goats to be found.
+Not located in mainstream Mussoorie, the Benog Wildlife Sanctuary is about eleven kilometres from Library Point but still a must-visit especially for those who are interested in bird-watching.
+Of course, the flora and the fauna, with lovely pines, old-cedar trees and many medicinal plants growing in abundance is also a good reason to explore the sanctuary.
+Apart from birds such as The White Capped Water Redstart and the Red Billed Blue Magpie, there are also animal species such as panther, leopard, deer, bear and Himalayan goats to be found.

 – Clouds End: